nastasiafd/Freyria_et_al_2021_amplicon_analysis/README.md

 ```rmarkdown
 fastqc --extract ~/patht/illumina_reads_control/
 ```
-Then, rename all `.fastq` files to be the same.
+Rename all `.fastq` files to be the same.
 For example replace all "_" and "-" by "."
 ```markdown
 mkdir Fastq_processing
 mv *.R1.fastq *.R2.fastq Fastq_processing/